 Genetics may have been responsible for what Ramsey called a "family curse" for violence.
-A good example of this curse was his father's armed rampage when Ramsey was five years old, which resulted in a ten-year prison sentence.
-The curse also affected Ramsey's older brother John, who had a history of criminal behavior that began at age twelve, including assault.
+A good example of this curse was his father's armed rampage when Ramsey was five years old, which resulted in a 10-year prison sentence.
+The curse also affected Ramsey's older brother John, who had a history of criminal behavior that began at age 12, including assault.
 A week before Ramsey's attack, John was arrested for armed robbery.

 In addition to genetics, however, Ramsey experienced a highly traumatic life.
 His mother was a severe alcoholic who was often too drunk to care for her children.
-Whether she drank while pregnant with Ramsey is not known, but if he had been exposed to alcohol while in utero, he may have suffered from fetal alcohol effects.
+Whether she drank while pregnant with Ramsey is not known, but if he had been exposed to alcohol while in utero, he may have suffered effects from fetal alcohol exposure.
 While Ramsey's father was in prison, his mother moved in with a series of abusive men.
-How much

-Ramsey and his siblings were abused by these men, and how much they witnessed their mother's abuse, remains unknown.
+However, how much Ramsey and his siblings were abused by these men, and how much they witnessed their mother's abuse, remains unknown.
 Because their home life was so poor, the boys were put in a succession of foster homes.
+Within a 2 or 3 year period, Ramsey was in 10 foster homes.
 In one home, Ramsey was physically and sexually abused by an older boy.
-Within a two- or three-year period, Ramsey was in ten foster homes.

-In the social realm, Ramsey exhibited an explosive temper at school and racked up a dozen disciplinary actions in a one-year period.
-Ramsey reportedly was bullied by peers at school.
-At some point, he was beaten up by a boy who later became one of the victims of his attack.
+In the social realm, Ramsey exhibited an explosive temper at school and racked up a dozen disciplinary actions in a 1-year period.
+Ramsey reportedly was bullied by peers at school and at some point he was beaten up by a boy who later became one of the victims in the attack.
 Though Ramsey had a girlfriend, she broke up with him and moved away, leaving him distraught.
-Ten days before his attack, Ramsey's father called to say he had been released from prison.
-Ramsey's reaction to this is not known, but he may have been terrified at the thought of perhaps having to live with his father.
+Ten days before his attack, Ramsey's father called him to say he had been released from prison.
+Ramsey's reaction to receiving the call from his father is not known, but he may have been terrified at the thought of perhaps having to live with his father.
 Besides peer harassment being a factor, peer encouragement had a significant role in this incident.
 Ramsey initially intended to simply kill himself at school.
 Two of his friends talked him into committing murder and directed him to create a hit list of victims; they also showed him how to fire a shotgun.
 Without this influence, there likely would have been no attack.